pavannagula/Analysis-of-Data-Science-field-2023/README.md

 ## Salary Analysis

 Through the analysis of the salary distribution in the data science job market, I've gained valuable insights into the earning potential in this field.
-Our findings indicate that the majority of data science job salaries are distributed between the $100,000 to $200,000 range.
+The findings indicate that the majority of data science job salaries are distributed between the $100,000 to $200,000 range.

 ![image](https://github.com/pavannagula/Analysis-on-Is-Data-Science-a-Dying-field-in-2023-by-scrapping-Linkedin-Data-Science-related-jobs/assets/39379433/a9945cbf-4834-45d9-9be7-197370a22d4a)